 5. Visit Wirawila Bird Sanctuary

-If you love bird watching like me, I would suggest you to visit the Wirawila bird sanctuary once during your stay here and capture beautiful migratory birds through your lenses.
+If you love bird watching like me, I would suggest you visit the Wirawila bird sanctuary once during your stay here and capture beautiful migratory birds through your lenses.
 Each year many migratory birds including the aquatic species come to the Wirawila Bird Sanctuary to roost and nest due to Wirawila Tank and the Tissa Tank.

 Don’t forget to see the sunset at Wirawila Lake.
 Situated a little farther away from Tissawewa Lake, Wirawila Lake is a heaven for bird waters and is covered with dainty water lilies.